-In Classroom, the word "assignment" means any piece of work given to a student which culminates in a grade.
-There are three types of assignments:
+In Classroom, the word "assignment" means any work given to a student culminates in a grade.
+There are four types of assignments:

-Coursework is any sort of standard homework or directive.
-It can include projects, reading chapters or books, field work, essays, lab notes, etc. Coursework comprises the day-to-day tasks given to students for which they will receive a score or grade.
-And while a grade is the ultimate objective, there is no requirement that coursework is scored or graded.
+Coursework is any standard homework or directive.
+It includes projects, reading chapters or books, fieldwork, essays, lab notes, etc. Coursework comprises the day-to-day tasks for students to receive a score or grade.
+While a grade is the ultimate objective, coursework is not required to be scored.

-Formative assessments, or progress monitoring assessments, are the quizzes and tests which help students review what they have learned and provide the teacher with information on whether the student is gaining competency in the subject matter.
+Formative assessments, or progress monitoring assessments, are quizzes and tests which help students review what they have learned and provide the teacher with information on whether the student is gaining competency in the subject matter.
 In Classroom, the answers to questions can include a distractor analysis.
-This is information about the answer choice, and is another opportunity for the student to engage in learning.
-Distractors provide immediate feedback to the student as to whether or not an answer is correct.
-If taken on-line, the formative assessment, with the use of distractors, allows the student to modify any incorrect answer before submitting the assessment.
+This information about the answer choice is another opportunity for the student to engage in learning.
+Distractors provide immediate feedback to the student on whether an answer is correct.
+If taken online, the formative assessment, using distractors, allows the student to modify any incorrect answer before submitting the assessment.

-Summative assessments, or benchmark assessments, are final exams or term exams, usually required by the district, which are given only a few times a year.
-Just like a state-required assessment, summative assessments usually remain a part of the student's permanent record.
+Summative assessments, or benchmark assessments, are final exams or term exams, usually required by the district, given only a few times a year.
+Like a state-required assessment, summative assessments usually remain a part of the student's permanent record.
 Any summative assessment administered through Classroom can be migrated to Homeroom.
 This is a district-level decision.
-But, after taking a summative assessment on-line, the results are available the next day in Homeroom, allowing comparison to other state and third-party assessments.
+But, after taking a summative assessment online, the results are available the next day in Homeroom, allowing comparison to other state and third-party assessments.
 Classroom, though, does allow a teacher to use summative assessments without porting them to Homeroom.
-Using summative assessments, based on standards that must be mastered, can provide educators with the opportunities to show student growth.
+Using summative assessments based on standards that must be mastered can provide educators with opportunities to show student growth.

 The culmination of all assignment types is a term grade.
-These can be given by standard, by learning target, by competency or via the traditional grade literal (A, B, C, 1, 2, 3).
+These can be given by standard, learning target, competency, or the traditional grade literal (A, B, C, 1, 2, 3).

 Also, many of the fields listed on the form are optional.
-While this information is not necessary to create the assignment it will help other educators to locate the assignment during filtering and searching.
+While this information is unnecessary to create the assignment, it will help other educators locate it during filtering and searching.

-Every section of an assignment which can contain text has a text editor.
+Every section of an assignment that can contain text has a text editor.
 One thing to remember while composing...you are creating a document for the web.
 What you create will be read by various browsers on various operating systems.
-It is not quite the same as creating a document in a word processing program.
-There are features you may not be used to, and ones you expect to be there which are not.
-Most of the common text formatting features are available though, like bold, italics, and indent.
+It is not the same as creating a document in a word processing program.
+There are features you may not be used to and ones you expect to be there which are not.
+Most of the common text formatting features are available, though.

 When you select the insert link icon, the only field required is the address or location of the page you want to link to, this is called the URL.
 Select the browse folders icon.